NRCan/geo-deep-learning/docs/data_analysis.md

 ```
 1. **create_csv**

       This parameter is used to create a csv file containing the class proportion data of each image sample.
 This first step is mandatory to ensure the proper operation of the module.
 Once it is created, the same csv file is used for every tests the user wants to perform.
-The parameter can then be changed to `False`.
+Once that is done, the parameter can then be changed to `False`.

       The `create_csv` parameter would have to be changed to `True` again if any changes were made to the content of the `prep_csv_file` or if the user wishes to change the values of the `samples_size` or `samples_dist` parameters.
 These parameters have a direct effect on the class proportion calculation.